Kevin Henkes

 Kevin Henkes (/heɪnkɛs/ HENK-es; born November 27, 1960) is an American author of children's books.
 He is known for writing and illustrating picture books, the most notable of which feature young anthropomorphic mice as their main characters.
 Henkes also writes middle-grade fiction.
 As an illustrator, he won the Caldecott Medal for Kitten's First Full Moon (2004).
-Two of Henkes' books were Newbery Medal Honor Books, Olive's Ocean in 2004 and The Year of Billy Miller in 2014.
+Two of Henkes's books were Newbery Medal Honor Books, Olive's Ocean in 2004 and The Year of Billy Miller in 2014.
 His picture book Waiting was named both a 2016 Caldecott Honor Book and a Geisel Honor Book.
 It was only the second time any author has won that combination of awards.

 In 2020, Henkes won the Children's Literature Legacy Award.

 Early life and career

 Kevin Henkes was born on November 27, 1960, in Racine, Wisconsin.
 He thought he would be an artist until his junior year of high school when a teacher encouraged Henkes in his writing efforts.
 Henkes discovered that children's books combined both his literary and artistic interests.
 Henkes wrote his first book during his freshman year at the University of Wisconsin-Madison.
 The book's theme deals with how a child describes the pleasures of occasional solitude.
-This theme became common in many of Henkes' later books.
+This theme became common in many of Henkes's later books.
 Henkes, one of five children, says that many of his storylines are inspired by his family and the neighborhood where he grew up.

 Henkes has written and illustrated around 50 critically acclaimed and award-winning picture books, early readers, and novels in his career thus far.
-Henkes' first book, All Alone, was published in 1981 by Greenwillow Books.
+Henkes's first book, All Alone, was published in 1981 by Greenwillow Books.
 More than 50 books followed, including Chrysanthemum and Lilly's Purple Plastic Purse.
 In 1994, Henkes was a runner-up for one of the premier American Library Association (ALA) children's book awards, the Caldecott Medal for Owen, one of his mouse books.
 In 2004, Henkes was a runner-up for the Newbery Medal for Olive's Ocean.
 The following year, he won the Caldecott Medal for Kitten's First Full Moon, recognizing that as the year's best children's picture book published in the United States.
-All of Henkes' books to date have been published by Greenwillow Books.
+All of Henkes's books to date have been published by Greenwillow Books.
 He won the inaugural Phoenix Picture Book Award in 2013 for Owen.

 The Phoenix Awards from the Children's Literature Association recognize the best books that did not win major awards when they were first published twenty years earlier.
 In 2014, Henkes received a Newbery Honor for his book, The Year of Billy Miller.
 In 2020, he was awarded the ALA's Children's Literature Legacy Award, celebrating his entire body of work.
 Henkes and his wife, Laura Dronzek, have collaborated on a series of picture books based on the four seasons, with Henkes writing the story and Dronzek providing the acrylic painting illustrations.